Malachiain/gatsby-novel-blog/src/pages/index.md

   title: Invitation to read
   description: >
     Would you like to read chapters of my novel (in draft form) roughly as I write them?
-Each week I shall post a new chapter.
+Each week I shall post a new chapter or two.
 The chapters are very short.
 I hope you will be entertained.
+I am happy to receive comments, such as about something I have got wrong.
+But please don't feel obliged to comment at all.
 ---